 - Sea salt (optional)

-Chill for about 2 hours then cut into 16 bars.
+Chill for about 2 hours.

 To store, wrap each bar separately and store in refrigerator.
 They can be stored at room temperature as well but may tend to be a little messier to eat.